gregsaun/prusa_i3_bear_upgrade/README.md

 ## New features since Bear Upgrade 2.0

+New and improved features in Bear Upgrade 2.1:
   * Single frame for all Prusa versions (same frame as Full Bear 2.0 MK3)
   * New stiffer Y axis with tensioner.
   * Reduce Y axis stepper noise for MK3(S).
-  * Increase Y axis homing accuracy of MK3(S).
+  * Improve Y axis homing accuracy for MK3(S).
   * Easier assembly of printed parts.
-  * Support all Prusa's PSU.
+  * Support all Pruss PSU.
   * Stiffer mounts for Rambo Mini/Einsy cover.
-  * Compatible with E3D-Gates idlers as well as 9mm belt.
+  * Compatible with E3D Gates idlers as well as 9mm belt.

 :warning: This a work in progress, the current kits sold by our official distributors are not containing the hardware necessary for this upgrade.
 The Bear Upgrade 2.1 is going to have new features that will require other modifications.